 6. Start a book club

 …of two.
-One of the tough parts of being in an LDR is the lack of shared experiences you get to have with your significant other.
+One of the tough parts of being in a long distance relationship is the lack of shared experiences you get to have with your significant other.
 Those bonding moments and those memories can be few and far between, especially during a deployment or a very long separation.
 Thinking strategically about how to give each other those shared experiences can really help your relationship grow while you’re apart.
 One of those ways is by reading the same thing and discussing it.
 If reading’s not your thing, you could always go see a movie and then call each other afterward, decide on a podcast to listen to on a particular night and then talk about it, or choose an album to listen to and then reflect on together.
 There are a variety of ways to do it.
 If you like reading and you think a book club would work for your relationship, here are 19 books that are perfect for this situation.

 7. Be intentional with texts